wasmiester/310-Group-Project/README.md

 ## How to Run the Chat Bot

-1. Download our GitHub repo
+1. Download my GitHub repo
 2. Open the repo using VSCode or Terminal
 3. run `run_me_first.sh` (If you are uncomfortable running a bash script refer to dependencies.)
 4. Run gui.py